ayakhawalid/Moodle-Homework-Planner/client/AUTH0_SETUP.md

   // Get roles manually assigned to the user in Auth0 Dashboard const assignedRoles = (event.authorization?.roles) || [];

+  // Check if this is a new user signup with role selection const selectedRole = event.request?.query?.role;

-  // Add roles as custom claim in ID token (only if roles exist) if (assignedRoles.length > 0) {
+  // If user has manually assigned roles, use those if (assignedRoles.length > 0) {
     api.idToken.setCustomClaim("https://my-app.com/roles", assignedRoles);
   }
+  // If this is a new signup with role selection, assign the selected role else if (selectedRole && (selectedRole === 'student' || selectedRole === 'lecturer')) {
+    // Store the role in user metadata for future reference api.user.setUserMetadata("selected_role", selectedRole);

+    // Add the role as a custom claim api.idToken.setCustomClaim("https://my-app.com/roles", [selectedRole]);
+  }
-  // Note: If no roles are assigned, no custom claim is added
+  // Note: If no roles are assigned and no role selected, no custom claim is added
   // This allows the app to handle users without roles appropriately };
 ```

-**Important:** This code only adds roles to the ID token if they have been manually assigned in the Auth0 Dashboard.
-New users without assigned roles will not have the custom claim until an admin assigns roles to them.
+**Important:** This code handles both manually assigned roles and user-selected roles during signup.
+For new signups, users can select their role (student or lecturer), but admin roles must still be manually assigned.

 #### Option B: Using Rules (Legacy - Not Recommended)
 If you prefer to use Rules (legacy), create a rule in Auth0 Dashboard > Auth Pipeline > Rules: